livetheoogway/testutils/README.md

   </p>
 </p>

-This is a collection of simple classes
+This is a collection of simple test utility classes

 ## Table of Contents